 We are in the capital for only one night.
 Time to stock up for the trail.
-I have naïvely expected a guide for this trip.
-I have naïvely expected there to be shops along the way where we could buy food.
+I had naïvely expected a guide for this trip.
+I had naïvely expected there to be shops along the way where we could buy food.
 I have even more naïvely expected David to have given this some thought.
 By way of illustrating how silly I was to expect this, David tells me a story about the time he tried to climb Mont Blanc in a pair of plimsolls.
 I shift the ‘probably-going-to-die-ometer’ up a few notches.

 Landmannalaugar is our starting point.
 A craggy green lunar landscape not unlike the Scottish highlands.
 Huge muscular horses stand around on sun-dappled grassy hills as though waiting for someone to start shooting a Budweiser commercial.
 I notice my hands are immediately, painfully cold.
 Cold in that to-the-bone way that no amount of rubbing or shoving in my pockets will fix.
 I’ve forgotten my gloves.
 I drop another 50 quid into the Icelandic economy at a bus-on-blocks labelled the ‘Mountain Mall’.
 It’s a powerful lesson: if any one part of your kit fails out here, any slice of that thin membrane between you and the ruthless elements, you’re catapulted into a world of hurt.